 The Maryland Psychiatric Research Center (MPRC) is an internationally renowned research center, which is dedicated to providing treatment to patients with schizophrenia and related disorders, educating professionals and consumers about schizophrenia, and conducting basic and translational research into the manifestations, causes, and treatment of schizophrenia.

-The MPRC is a University of Maryland School of Medicine (UMSOM) Organized Research Center, which resides in UMSOM Department of Psychiatry and operates as a joint program between UMSOM and the Maryland Department of Health and Mental Hygiene.
+The MPRC is a University of Maryland School of Medicine (UMSOM) Organized Research Center, which resides in UMSOM Department of Psychiatry and operates as a joint program between UMSOM and the Maryland Department of Health.

 The MPRC is the home of the NIMH-sponsored Silvio O. Conte Center for Translational Mental Health Research.

 The MPRC is located in Catonsville, Maryland, just south of Baltimore.

 Post-Doctoral Research Fellowships Available

 The Maryland Psychiatric Research Center (MPRC), an international leader in schizophrenia and translational research, is accepting applications for a two-year training fellowship.
 The MPRC has a strong record of helping fellows develop successful careers in diverse research areas within the context of schizophrenia and related disorders and new paradigms for discovery.
 See our website at https://www.mprc-t32-researchtraining.com.